Smoczysko/introduction-to-jee-examples/jpa/README.md

 * ejb-container - simple message board app with transactions managed by EJB container.
 Example uses [crud example](crud) code.
 * lifecycle-events - basic showcase of PrePersist and PreUpdate events for simplifying entity storage service logic.
 Example uses [ejb-container](ejb-container) code.
 * sql-load-script - example that shows how to load some initial database content with single one-liner in persistence.xml file.
 Example uses [lifecycle-events](lifecycle-events) code.
+* bean-validation - basic example how to use Bean Validation features to automatically validate entity bean with JPA and give user some basic feedback.
+Example uses [lifecycle-events](lifecycle-events) partial code.